paulofaria/http-api-proposal/README.md

 }
 ```

-`HTTPRequest` represents an HTTP response.
+`HTTPResponse` represents an HTTP response.